NBA Odds In Illinois

-Check our feed below for tonight’s NBA point spreads, moneylines and totals odds direct from top Illinois online sportsbooks.
+Check our feed below for the latest NBA point spreads, moneylines and totals odds direct from top Illinois online sportsbooks.
 On the second tab find current NBA futures odds including odds for the NBA Finals, Conference champions and individual player awards including MVP and DPOY.
 Click on any game odds to jump right to the sportsbook, claim your bonus and lock in your bets.

 Yes, retail sports betting in Illinois went live in March 2020 with the online and mobile rollout in June.